Good Spirit Lake Provincial Park

 Attractions and activities at the park include campgrounds, picnicking, boating, swimming, and hiking through sand dunes.
+Within the park is the Donald Gunn cottage subdivision.
 Two kilometres south of the park at Good Spirit Acres is Good Spirit Golf Resort.

 Attractions and amenities

-There are three campgrounds with over 200 sites in Good Spirit Lake Provincial Park.
+There are three campgrounds with over 200 sites at Good Spirit Lake Provincial Park.
 Every campsite at Balsam Campground has electrical hookups while Sandy Ridge and Aspen Campgrounds have a mix of electric and non-electric sites.
 Facilities at the campground include potable water, laundry, a sani-dump, convenience store, playground, boat launch, mini-golf, and showers and washrooms.
-Other facilities include a cottage subdivision called Donald Gunn Subdivision and Good Spirit Bible Camp.
+Other facilities include Mistik Resort cabin rentals and Good Spirit Bible Camp.

 In 2004, Good Spirit Lake Beach was named by Maclean's Magazine as one of Canada's top 10 beaches for its shallow waters and natural sand.
 Kitchimanitou and Good Spirit Beaches are located by the campground on the south-western shore of the lake.
 Sandy Beach is located on the south-eastern shore of the lake at the park boundary, just south of Burgis Beach.